billkendrick/iverba-2/README.md

 The other option the "mkdict.php" program accepts is the maximum length of words, e.g. 8.
 It may be necessary to make dictionaries with smaller words, to fit everything within the Atari's memory constraints.
-(As of Sept.
-2014, the game has approx. 26.5KB free, before loading a dictionary file.)